smart-duck/veradco/veradco/README.md

 Veradco a.k.a.
 Versatile Admission Controller is an admission controller that is expandable via a plugin system.
 It handles Mutating and Validating webhooks that you can extend by developing your own plugins or by using some third-party ones or the ones that are built-in.

 With Veradco, you take advantage of the full power of Mutating and Validating webhooks in a simple and flexible way.
 You only need to write the functional part.
 Plugin are written in golang, can be packaged in a ConfigMap and are built on the fly by the provided init container.
+A big advantage is that you don't need to learn a new programming/configuration language and so, you are not stuck in a cramped and finite universe.

 You also take advantage of the built-in monitoring that gives you statistics about plugins such as call frequency or execution time.
 These metrics are prefixed by veradco.
 You can scrape them towards Prometheus via a ServiceMonitor.